-Our priest will be available for all members (and non-members in time of need) to assist in helping you through rough times.
+Funeral services are permitted on any day of the year, except for Sundays and Holy Friday, unless permission is granted by the Archbishop or Metropolitan.
+Our priest is available for all members (and non-members in time of need) to assist in helping you through rough times

-Here are some Answers to certain topics that could be of interest related to Funerals and Deaths.
+Information on certain topics that relate to Funerals and Deaths.

 1. Cremation: Because the Orthodox Faith affirms the fundamental

 goodness of creation, it understands the body to be an integral part

 of the human person and the temple of the Holy Spirit, and expects